ThomasEHowell/raycon-competitive-intelligence/README.md

 - Pull daily Google Shopping results for 7 high importance keywords
 - Store the raw API payloads in a PostgreSQL raw table
 - Transform and flatten the data into staging tables
-- Generate visibility and pricing metrics in analytic mart tables
+- Generate visibility and pricing metrics in an analytic mart
-- Produce insights and recommendations based on trends
+- Produce a dashboard suite communicating insights and recommendations based on present trends

 **Business Value:**
 By understanding visibility patterns, pricing pressures, and competitor dominance, Raycon can: